BBEK-Anand/Military_AirCraft_Classification/README.md

   * Checkpoints & artifacts
   * Experiment metadata (SQLite database)

 * The dataset is **not included** in the repository to keep the repo size minimal.
-Users are expected to download the dataset separately and place it in the appropriate directory as shown [above](#dataset-directory-structure).
+Users are expected to download the dataset separately and place it in the appropriate directory as shown [Dataset Directory Instruction](#dataset-directory-structure).

 * Although **PyTorchLabFlow** supports saving model weights at every epoch, this demo retains **only the final epoch's checkpoint** to reduce storage overhead.